Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Abstract

 \section{Abstract}

-Partial differential equations (PDEs) are extensively utilized for modeling various physical phenomena.
-These equations often depend on certain parameters, necessitating either the identification of optimal parameters or solving the equation across multiple parameters to understand how a structure might react under different conditions.
+Partial differential equations (PDEs) are widely used for modeling various physical phenomena.
+These equations often depend on certain parameters, necessitating either the identification of optimal parameters or the solution of the equations over multiple parameters.
 Performing an exhaustive search over the parameter space requires solving the PDE multiple times, which is generally impractical.
-To address this challenge, Reduced Order Models (ROMs) are constructed from a snapshot dataset comprising parameter-solution pairs.
-ROMs facilitate the rapid solving of PDEs for new parameters.
+To address this challenge, reduced order models (ROMs) are built using a set of precomputed solutions (snapshots) corresponding to different parameter values.
+These models allow for a fast approximation of the PDE solution when new parameters are introduced.

-Recently, Deep Learning ROMs (DL-ROMs) have been introduced as a new method to obtain ROM.
-Additionally, the PDE of interest may depend on the domain, which can be characterized by parameters or measurements and may evolve with the system, requiring parametrization for ROM construction.
-In this paper, we develop a Deep-ROM capable of extracting and efficiently utilizing domain parametrization.
-Unlike traditional domain parametrization methods, our approach does not require user-defined control points and can effectively handle domains with varying numbers of components.
-Moreover, our model can derive meaningful parametrization even when a domain mesh is unavailable, a common scenario in biomedical applications.
-Our work leverages Deep Neural Networks to effectively reduce the dimensionality of the PDE and the domain characteristic function.
+Recently, Deep Learning ROMs (DL-ROMs) have been introduced as a new method to obtain ROM, offering improved flexibility and performance.
+In many cases, the domain on which the PDE is defined also varies and may be described by parameters or measurements.
+Capturing this variation is important for building accurate ROMs but is often difficult, especially when the domain has a complex structure or changes topology.

+In this paper, we propose a Deep-ROM framework that can automatically extract useful domain parametrization and incorporate it into the model.
+Unlike traditional domain parameterization methods, our approach does not require user-defined control points and can effectively handle domains with varying numbers of components.
+It can also learn from domain data even when no mesh is available, which is often the case in biomedical applications.
+Using deep neural networks, our approach reduces the dimensionality of both the PDE solution and the domain representation, making it possible to approximate solutions efficiently across a wide range of domain shapes and parameter values.
+We demonstrate that our approach produces parametrizations that yield solution accuracy comparable to models using exact parameters.
+Importantly, our model remains stable under moderate geometric variations in the domain, such as boundary deformations and noise—scenarios where traditional ROMs often require remeshing or manual adjustment.